 After you get your business up and running you can rapidly build your credit with a secured credit card.
-All you need is a good amount of savings built up.
+All you need is a good amount of savings built up first.

 The secure credit card acts as a reserve for the bank.
 I personally recommend a Capital One secured credit card.
-They put your reserve of money in a CD (certificate of deposit) and give you a credit card with something like a $5,000 credit limit.
+They put your reserve of money in a CD (certificate of deposit) and normally start you off with a $5,000 credit limit.

 You won’t be using this credit card like a normal person.
 It’s a business credit card, so you’re going to max out your card and pay it off over and over.
 This will drastically improve your credit score in no time.